NETWAYS/gitlab-training/day2/03_CI/03_Gitlab_CI.md

 Navigate into the repository > `CI / CD` > Jobs > `#...`  and choose `Job Artifacts`.
 Download them, extract them and open the HTML file with your browser.
+This is an example of how to do it from a CLI, the Gitlab WebIDE is an obvious alternative.

 !SLIDE smbullets small
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Practical Example for CI Runners: Update Docs